 Wednesday in the Ninth Week of Ordinary Time at Mississippi Abbey

 “At the resurrection whose wife will she be?”
-Down the centuries people have wondered what heaven will be like.
-Is there sex in heaven?
-Will we eat food?
+That’s a human anthropology, people wondering if there will be sex in heaven.
+Will we eat food there?
 Will we hang out with our family and friends?
 Can people in heaven look down and see us?
 Will we get bored after so many centuries?
 How can I be happy in heaven if someone I loved deeply on earth doesn’t make it?
 Can pets go to heaven?
 What age will we be?
-What language will we speak?
 Will there be any privacy?
 What will we be doing?

-St. Bernard describes heaven as, “The happy region of supernatural powers … the beatific vision of God, wisdom without ignorance, memory without forgetfulness, reason without confusion, understanding without error.2 On the other hand, the German philosopher, Friedrich Engels, thought of heaven as the “tedium of personal immortality.”
+St. Bernard describes heaven as, “The happy region of supernatural powers … the beatific vision of God, wisdom without ignorance, memory without forgetfulness (now I could use that), reason without confusion, understanding without error.2 On the other hand, the German philosopher, Friedrich Engels, thought of heaven as the “tedium of personal immortality.”

 Divine happiness is so far beyond our ability to grasp that we end up reducing it to human happiness, or not thinking about it at all.
-But St. Benedict urges us “to desire eternal life with all the passion of the spirit”3 like the martyrs who were so heavenly minded that they were no longer of any earthly use.
+But St. Benedict urges us “to desire eternal life with all the passion of the spirit”3 St. Boniface, whose memorial we celebrate today, not only passionately desired heaven, but he wanted to bring as many pagans with him as he could.
+May we also live passionately!

 1. Boethius, The Consolation of Philosophy, Vol. 3, Book V, Revelation Insight Publishing Co, Brandon, FL.